-Bernie supports alternative sentencing in cases of non-violent drug crimes and objects to the current mandatory minimums for non-violent offenses.
-In 2000, he voted yes on an appropriations bill that supported alternative sentences in terms of rehabilitation programs.
-A 2012 National Criminal Justice Reference Service study reported that programs like these can have positive outcomes when it comes to reducing prison populations and providing effective drug treatment.
+Second, Bernie supports alternative sentencing for non-violent drug crimes and continues to object to mandatory minimums for non-violent offenses.
+In 2000, he voted yes on an appropriations bill that supported alternative sentences in rehabilitation programs.
+A 2012 National Criminal Justice Reference Service study reported that effective drug treatment programs can help people with addictions and keep them out of prison.

 American police tactics, particularly in urban areas, are excessively violent and disproportionately affect people of color, as Bernie discusses in this May 2015 speech:

 Police brutality and violence is now a focus of national debate.
 We’ve struggled as a nation to make sense of videos capturing police killings of unarmed people of color like Eric Garner, Tamir Rice, Walter Scott, Sandra Bland, and many, many, more.
 Mass media brought attention to this issue after the murder of Michael Brown, initiating the creation of the Black Lives Matter movement.
 Who can forget the chilling images of the Ferguson, Missouri police preparing for civilian protests by donning military gear and rolling through the streets in tanks?

 Nationwide police killed nearly 1,000 people in 2017.
 Police killed 1,165 people in 2018.
 The people killed are on average 35 years old, so many years of life are lost.
 Chicago alone spent $500 million from 2011 -2018 to settle police misconduct cases.
 This site maps police violence across the U.S.